 Job ads are no longer an indicator of vacancies

 Traditionally analysts would look at how many job advertisements are listed to report vacancies in the work force, but increasingly job measures and vacancies aren’t matching up.
 New ANZ research has found that whilst vacancies are increasing, job advertisements are going down.
-What gives?

-What Explains This Divergence?
+What Explains this Divergence?